mdn/content/files/en-us/web/javascript/reference/deprecated_and_obsolete_features/index.md

 | {{jsxref("RegExp.leftContext", "leftContext")}}   | The substring preceding the most recent match.            |
 | {{jsxref("RegExp.rightContext", "rightContext")}} | The substring following the most recent match.            |

-> **Warning:** Avoid using these static properties, as they can cause [a lot of issues when interacting with external code](https://github.com/tc39/proposal-regexp-legacy-features/blob/master/subclass-restriction-motivation.md#legacy-static-properties-regexp1-etc)!
+> **Warning:** Avoid using these static properties, as they can cause [issues when interacting with external code](https://github.com/tc39/proposal-regexp-legacy-features/blob/master/subclass-restriction-motivation.md#legacy-static-properties-regexp1-etc)!

 The {{jsxref("RegExp/compile", "compile()")}} method is deprecated.
 Construct a new `RegExp` instance instead.